 In 1986 South Nutfield Evangelical Church celebrated a centenary and invited the whole village for fun day.

 The Church carried on and was even growing in strengh but more and more they found that people were coming from Redhill to worship there, and only two or three people came from South Nutfield.
 Many members moved to Reigate at the start of the 1990s to help found the Reigate and Redhill Community Church.
 For a short while the chapel was renamed the Acorn Church but in 1992 the Acorn Church was abandoned.
 The decision was then taken by the trustees to close the church.
 The FIEC (Fellowship of Independent Evangelical Churches) then sold the land for development and the bulldozers moved in in 1995.

-In more recent years a great opportunity arose for the Community Church to take over a shop and the upper storeys of a building in Redhill town centre.
+In more recent years a great opportunity arose for the Reigate and Redhill Community Church to take over a shop and the upper storeys of a building in Redhill town centre.
 Downstairs serves as a place where people can have coffee any day of the week.
 It also hosts various community activities, including a drop in centre, and has a church on Sunday on two levels and is called Christ Central.
 I saw Ken and Angela there when I attended in 2018.